Keeping your system updated with security patches is quite easy. Your distribution’s package manager like

 Update the image

-Usually Docker images are obtained from Docker Hub, or you may have a private registry for your own applications.
+Usually Docker images are obtained from Docker Hub or from a private registry for your own applications if you happen to have one.
 I’ll focus on the first.
 Docker Hub can have two types of images.
-The automatic builds (called Autobuild), that must be linked with GitHub or Bitbucket.
-These builds will check out the project on Docker’s CI, will build it there and push the image to the registry what makes the whole process visible to the user.
+First, the automatic builds (called Autobuild) that must be linked with GitHub or Bitbucket.
+These builds will check out the project on Docker’s CI, build it there, and push the image to the registry, making the whole process visible to the user.

-Another way is to push an image directly to the registry.
-The build process is not visible and these repositories doesn’t even need to be linked to a git repository.
+Another way is to push an image to the registry directly.
+The build process is not visible and these repositories don’t even need to be linked to a git repository.
 In many cases you won’t be able to rebuild the image on your own, thus you have no possibility to make any updates.
-These images are not trustworthy, because you can’t get a clue about what’s inside the box and you are completely dependent on the repository maintainer to get the latest security patches.
+These images are not trustworthy, because you don’t about the contents of the box and therefore completely depend on the repository maintainer to get the latest security patches.

-Autobuild repositories are more easy to use.
+Autobuild repositories are easier to use.
 If the maintainer is updating the images regularly, you’re fine and just have to

 Dockerfile and all linked resources, run

 Of course this is a lot more work than just running a package manager.
 Keep this in mind when you decide to move an application into a container.
 Depending on the applications features there are different requirements for security.
 An application that links ports to the outside needs to be updated more often than a text editor, but in any case your images should not become too old.
 Always take a look on the column